phetdam/c-npy-demo/c_numpy_demo/data/README.rst

    Eurodollar options on a much wider range of strikes recorded on September 3, 2020, with the specific contract being the 0EU21 contract, the one-year mid-curve Eurodollar option expiring on September 10, 2021.
 The underlying futures expires on September 19, 2022.
-The file contains 136 rows of data.
+The file contains 136 rows and 9 columns of data.